Physicslibrary/ARKit-Stereoscope-CDEM/README.md

 https://johnflower.org/tutorial/make-mountains-blender-heightmaps

-Thank to John for creating an excellent tutorial.
+Thank to John Flower for creating an excellent tutorial.

 Youtube on Blender.